-Legislative interest in the patent system has been evidenced by the advancement of substantial reform bills in both houses of the 110th Congress.1 Some of the reforms currently under consideration by Congress would impact the United States Patent and Trademark Office (USPTO).
-Among these proposals are the adoption of patent opposition proceedings,2 changes to the rules governing the publication of pending patent applications,3 and third party submission of information to the USPTO that may be pertinent to the decisions whether to allow a patent to issue or not.4
+Author Contact Information1 16 -------- ---------------------- ---- egislative interest in the patent system has been evidenced by substantial discussion of omnibus reform bills.
+Some of the reforms considered in the 110th Congress, but ultimately not enacted, would have impacted the United States Patent and Trademark Office (USPTO).
+Among these proposals are the adoption of patent opposition proceedings, changes to the rules governing the publication of pending patent applications, and third party submission of information to the USPTO that may be pertinent to the decisions whether to allow a patent to issue or not.

 Alongside these congressional proposals, the USPTO itself has engaged in a substantial rulemaking effort in recent years.
 This process culminated in new rules that would make several significant changes to the patent acquisition process.
-First, the rules would limit the number of "claims" that can be filed in a particular patent application, unless the applicant supplies the USPTO with an "Examination Support Document" in furtherance of that application.5 Second, the rules would limit the number of "continued applications" that could be filed, absent a petition and showing by the patent applicant of the need for such applications.6 In addition, the USPTO has proposed reforms that would impose additional applicant disclosure obligations with respect to "Information Disclosure Statements" filed in support of a particular patent application.7
+First, the rules would limit the number of "claims" that can be filed in a particular patent application, unless the applicant supplies the USPTO with an "Examination Support Document" in furtherance of that application.
+Second, the rules would limit the number of "continued applications" that could be filed, absent a petition and showing by the patent applicant of the need for such applications.
+In addition, the USPTO has proposed reforms that would impose additional applicant disclosure obligations with respect to "Information Disclosure Statements" filed in support of a particular patent application.